KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 **Implementation notes**

-Conversion of color pramaries to BT.2020 could be done after loading of a PNG/JPEG and after the image has been gamma expanded from sRGB to linear.
+Conversion of color primaries to ITU BT.2020 could be done after loading of a PNG/JPEG and after the image has been gamma expanded from sRGB to linear.

 #### Color conversion matrix